scylladb/scylla-cdc-java/scylla-cdc-kafka-connect/README.md

 Scylla CDC Source Connector seamlessly handles schema changes and topology changes (adding, removing nodes from Scylla cluster).
 The connector is fault-tolerant, retrying reading data from Scylla in case of failure.
 It periodically saves the current position in Scylla CDC log using Kafka Connect offset tracking (configurable by `offset.flush.interval.ms` parameter).
 If the connector is stopped, it is able to resume reading from previously saved offset.
 Scylla CDC Source Connector has at-least-once semantics.

+The following features are currently *not* supported:
+- Partition deletes - those changes are ignored
+- Row range deletes - those changes are ignored
+- Collection types (`LIST`, `SET`, `MAP`) and `UDT` - columns with those types are omitted from generated messages
+- Authentication and authorization
+- Preimage and postimage - changes only contain those columns that were modified, not the entire row before/after change.
+More information [here](#cell-representation)

 ## Connector installation

 ### Building